officialpranav/LAN-Chess/README.md

 A local multiplayer chess game.
-Created using node.js + Express and Socket for the back end, and React + tailwindcss for the front end.
+Created using node.js + Express and Socket for the back end, and React + tailwindcss for the front end. chess.js libary from npm was used for the chess engine.

 ![image](https://github.com/officialpranav/LAN-Chess/assets/57974336/3721ca03-ae05-4d66-a425-e1d198342390)